Representing Parents In Pediatric Malpractice Claims

-Malpractice in any situation can be scary, but when it happens to your children the trauma of the situation can be greatly increased.
-At Moraitakis & Kushel, LLP, we understand that your children are the most important thing to you and watching them suffer can be unbearable.
+Malpractice in any situation can be scary, but when it happens to your children, the trauma of the situation can be greatly increased.
+At Moraitakis & Kushel, LLP, our attorneys understand that your children are the most important thing to you and that watching them suffer can be unbearable.

-Malpractice can occur in the form of failure to diagnose, improper treatment, failure to warn of known risks, failure to monitor patient, medication errors, surgical errors, and anesthesia mistakes.
-According to the American Academy of Pediatrics, the most common conditions to go undiagnosed, or misdiagnosed, in children are meningitis and appendicitis.
+Malpractice can occur in the form of failure to diagnose, improper treatment, failure to warn of known risks, failure to monitor the patient, medication errors, surgical errors and anesthesia mistakes.
+According to the American Academy of Pediatrics, meningitis and appendicitis are the most common conditions to either go undiagnosed or be misdiagnosed in children.

 The results of pediatric malpractice are the worst part, and knowing that your child’s suffering could have been avoided makes it that much harder.
 Some of the most common injuries resulting from pediatric malpractice include:

 Special care needs to be taken by parents to identify signs of pediatric medical malpractice, especially considering that children do not communicate as well as adults.
 Surgical errors are probably the easiest to spot and can result in both hemorrhaging and organ damage if something is accidentally cut during the procedure.

 Hidden Injuries Resulting From Surgery

 However, damage done during surgery isn’t always outwardly physical.
 Occasionally, infections can spread or be introduced during surgery if the surgeon’s tools aren’t properly cleaned.
 Medication errors often result from incorrect dosage or incorrect medications entirely.
 This can result in unintended side effects, overdose, brain damage and organ damage.

 Sometimes, an injury can be caused by simply not doing anything.
 Assuming that an illness or injury isn’t as serious as it actually is and not treating it or believing that it is something else can cause it to spread and worsen.